milkdromeda/milkdromeda.github.io/charter/index.md

 b) Concentration on the work to the best ability is necessary.

 (5) Time spent on social media sites, including YouTube and LinkedIn, must be justified with a reasonably pressing or substantial reason, with the exception of:
-a) education or work-related email, the TOPS 2021 Facebook group and important Messenger chats;
+a) education or work-related email and Facebook groups, and important Messenger chats;
 b) promotional activities related to work;
 c) snoozing or postponing emails or other social media elements for free time of subsection (3).